-I've put together this European Road Trip planner for you- it's full of fantastic road trip itinerary ideas and incredible places you must see when you visit Europe.
+We've put together this European Road Trip planner to help you- it's full of fantastic road trip itinerary ideas and incredible places you must see when you visit Europe.
 Just choose how long you want to travel for and start planning where to go!

-All the road trip itineraries are organised in length of driving from the UK.
-Of course, if you really put your foot down and drove non-stop, you could reach Greece in a few days- we drove home from Norway in 4!!
+All the road trip itineraries are organised by the length of driving time from the UK.
+Of course, if you really put your foot down and drive non-stop, you could reach Greece in a few days- we drove home from Norway in just 4!!

 There are soooo many incredible places in Europe that it was impossible to include them all in this guide.
 Instead, we've selected a few of our favourite places and tried to include some options for people touring by motorhome, campervan or caravan, roadtrippingby car and some for people looking for more of a challenge!

 I hope you find these European road trip itinerary ideas useful- let me know where you end up!
-If you'd like some help, here's how we plan a Europe road trip.
+If you'd like some help getting started, here's how we plan a Europe road trip.

 European Road Trip Ideas for one week

 All of these European road trip itineraries are easily managed during one week.
 Just beware of travelling during school holidays (especially August in on a UK road trip) – things can get crazy busy!